 2. Be transparent

-Disclose any health problems that may be aggravated by cuddles AND commit to expressing any discomfort experienced during the session or the workshop!
+- Disclose any physical and mental health problems that may be aggravated by cuddles or put other people at risk.

 3. Practice good hygiene